 The historic city that’s home to the annual Rose Parade

-Festivals & Cultural Activities
+Festivals and Cultural Activities

-Shopping, Dining & Entertainment Districts
+Shopping, Dining and Entertainment Districts

 Downtown Pasadena is made up of four unique districts offering shopping, dining and entertainment.
 Pasadena’s 19th century roots are still reflected in Old Pasadena, the city’s original marketplace and oldest commercial area.
 The Playhouse District is an artsy neighborhood surrounding California's State Theater, the Pasadena Playhouse.
 This district is the performing arts hub featuring Boston Court Performing Arts Center and Ice House Comedy Club, as well as coffee shops and wine bars.
 The South Lake Avenue District is a European-style, tree-lined boulevard where people can pamper themselves at a diverse collection of boutiques and delicious restaurants.
 The Civic Center District (between Old Pasadena and the Playhouse District) is home to beautifully designed buildings reflecting Beaux-Arts and Mediterranean Revival architectural eras.
 For a more local experience, get off the beaten path and explore East Washington Boulevard for artisanal coffee and ice cream, South Fair Oaks Avenue for antiques, and Lincoln Avenue for brunch and craft beer.

 Be on the lookout for the many parrots that make their home in Pasadena.